rfshelley/Documentation/tools-and-ide/github-integration.rst

 To add files from your forked SmartThingsPublic repository into the IDE, follow these steps:

-**Step 1 - Navigate to the *My SmartApps* or *My device handlers* page in the IDE**
+**Step 1 - Navigate to the *My SmartApps* or *My Device Handlers* page in the IDE**

 The files available to add to the IDE vary depending upon the context.
 If you want to add SmartApps to your IDE, navigate to the *My SmartApps* page.
-If you want to add device handlers, navigate to the *My device handlers*.
+If you want to add Device Handlers, navigate to the *My Device Handlers*.

 **Step 2 - Update from Repo**